Growing up with Superstitious and Beliefs

 Guess how many tastes are recognized by the language?
 Five.
 Umami is the latest in sweet, sour, salty and bitter flavors

-Combination of colours.
-Black, red, green and yellow in addition to white (usually rice).
+Combination of colors.
+Black, red, green, and yellow in addition to white (usually rice).
 This design is steeped in the Buddhist tradition brought by the Chinese long ago.
 It is not only a question of aesthetics.
-The five colours in fact contribute to supplement the nutritional value of the meal by providing essential vitamins and minerals
+The five colors in fact contribute to supplement the nutritional value of the meal by providing essential vitamins and minerals

 The Japanese believe you have to use all five senses to eat.
 Thus, they organize their meals in such a way that they are attractive for dinner, and this involves the use of expensive dishes.
 Touch is also important, so when you feel your utensils, these stimulate the appetite.
 Not to mention hearing.
 A quiet atmosphere will allow you to hear and therefore appreciate natural sounds